April 16, 2020

 Finally, you will edit, adjust, and finalize all of the components listed above.

 Don’t be too eager to adjust everything.
-Make sure you conduct an audit of all existing documents with any information regarding the sections you’ll include in your sales playbook.
-It’s possible that your organization already has some valuable content.
+Make sure you conduct an audit of all existing documents with information regarding the sections you’ll include in your sales playbook.
+Your organization may already have some valuable content.

 For example, sales reps might swear by certain cold calling or email scripts that you’ll want to include so others can also use them.
 Implementing scripts that are proven to work will not only help reps see more success in their selling efforts, but they’ll also be more willing to approach selling with resources they’re already comfortable using.